9 min read

 Pilates isa form of exercise that uses controlled movements designed to improve physical strength, flexibility, and posture.
 The movements focus primarily on your core, but also condition your body and build stronger, more sculpted muscles without any excess bulk.The result is a sleek, toned body.

 Pilates can also help to improve your posture from the ab and back strength you’ll gain through the controlled movements.
 But you may already know this, so let's look at several benefits of Pilates you may have never heard of.

 Here are 6 compelling reasons you should absolutely make Pilates part of your workout routine:

-Pilates can be done by anyone – man, woman, young or old.
+Pilates can be done by anyone – man, woman, young, or old.
 No matter your age or physical ability, you can do Pilates.
-There are thousands of possible exercises and modifications, so it can be adapted to fit an individual’s needs – from the absolute beginner to the seasoned athlete.
+There are thousands of possible exercises and modifications, making it far more flexible to meet your individual needs.
+In other words, beginners and seasoned athletes alike can enjoy Pilates.

 One of the main components of Pilates is the connection between mind and body and the overall awareness of how your body moves.
 As a result, you become more aware of the placement of your spine and pelvis, especially during your Pilates routine.

-Like yoga, Pilates teaches you how to focus on the correct way to breathe.
-You’ll breathe more deeply, providing your body with more oxygen and thus increasing your energy levels.
-Once you finish your Pilates routine, you’ll find yourself feeling more energized, de-stressed, peaceful and relaxed.
+You’ll breathe deeper, providing your body with more oxygen and effectively increasing your energy levels.
+Once you finish your Pilates routine, you’ll find yourself feeling more energized, but also de-stressed, peaceful, and relaxed.